akleszcz/web-dev-fun/section_6_same_origin_policy/notes/same_origin_policy.md

 First make sure that the servers from the previous example are no longer running and then execute `npm run start:fetch:origin2` in one terminal window and `npm run start:fetch:origin1` in another.

 Now navigate to http://localhost:8080/index.html in your browser.
-You should see a simple page with two two buttons: `Fetch pandas from http://localhost:8080` and `Fetch pandas from http://localhost:8081`.
+You should see a simple page with two buttons: `Fetch pandas from http://localhost:8080` and `Fetch pandas from http://localhost:8081`.
 Open dev tools and go to JavaScript console.
 Click the first button.
 You should see an array of three objects describing pandas.
 When you click the second button, you should see the following error in the console:

 > Access to fetch at 'http://localhost:8081/pandas.json' from origin 'http://localhost:8080' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.